What really happened to the 'Mooch'

-Scaramucci was ousted Monday, the first day on the job for Trump's new chief of staff.
-Ret.
-Gen. John Kelly.
+Scaramucci was ousted Monday, the first day on the job for Trump's new chief of staff, the retired Marine general John Kelly.

 One source said both Ivanka and husband Jared Kushner supported Kelly and his move to dismiss Scaramucci.